char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 1. Click the green **"+"** on the left column.

-    A new window will appear and give you several options, you can create your own template or use the pre-defined templates.
 ![img.png](pictures/createServer.png){ width="600" }

-2. Click **"Create My Own"** or select a pre-defined Discord template, **"Gaming"**, **"School Club"**, or **"Study Group"**.
+2. In the pop-up window, you have several choices.
+Click **"Create My Own"** or select a pre-defined Discord template, **"Gaming"**, **"School Club"**, or **"Study
+   Group"**.

 ![img.png](pictures/img.png){ width="300" }

-3. Choose the purpose of the server.

-    The server can be for a small group of friends or a larger community.
+3. Choose the purpose of your server: for a small group of friends or a larger community.
 Skip this step if you are not sure for now.

 ![img_1.png](pictures/img_1.png){ width="300" }

-4. Name your server and upload a characteristic photo.
-Complete the process by clicking **“Create”**.
+4. Name your server and upload a characteristic photo, then complete the process by clicking **“Create”**.

 ![img_2.png](pictures/img_2.png){ width="300" }